h1tlex/h1tlex/README.md

 ## Fourat Ammari

-- 🔭 Computer science student at UT3
+- 🔭 Computer science student at University of Toulouse
 - 🎬​ Filmmaker and video editor
 - 🌱 Actively learning about open source